Be kind to animals, earth and body!

-- Environment.
-The way farm animals are raised contributes to climate change, wildlife erosion and other environmental destruction.
+Shifting to a more plant-based diet is not only more humane to animals but also good for the planet.
 Factory farms raising thousands of animals generate huge amounts of manure that pollutes the soil, water and air.
-Feeding farm animals grain also diverts valuable crops that could be used to feed people instead.
-We can transition to better food systems through our daily food choices.
+Feeding farm animals grain diverts valuable crops that could be used to feed people instead.
+15% of global greenhouse-gas emissions are caused by animal agriculture, and expansion of livestock is a key factor in deforestation.
+We can transition to better food systems through our daily food choices!